What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

-The News, a daily newspaper, was closed by the Newhouse family’s Advance Publications newspaper chain in July 2009.
+The News, now published twice a week, was closed as a daily newspaper by the Newhouse family’s Advance Publications newspaper chain in July 2009.
 It was reborn the next day as AnnArbor.com with a staff of 35 journalists.
-The company also issues a print edition twice a week.
+The company continued to issue a print edition also called AnnArbor.com twice a week.

 In March 2011, a round of layoffs affected at least 12 employees, including at least six of its editorial staff and the site’s lead blogger.